ntop/ntopng/doc/src/alerts/flow_checks.rst

 Check a TCP connection.

-In general, connection refused - errors are generated during a connect system call when an application attempts to connect using TCP to a server port which is not open.
+In general, connection refused - errors are generated during a system connection call when an application attempts to connect using TCP to a server port which is not open.

 Sends an alert in case the port is closed or other errors.